 Long-Term Giving Strategy

 Donor-Advised Funds enable you to take a strategic approach to philanthropy.
-You can contribute to the fund during high-income years and distribute grants to charities over time, even during a period of time when your financial situation might change.
+You can contribute to the fund during high-income years and recommend grants to charities over time, even during a period of time when your financial situation might change.

 Family Involvement